1.4.27 Harmful Sexual Behaviour

 Allegations of peer harmful sexual behaviour will be taken as seriously as allegations of abuse perpetrated by an adult.
 Children's Social Care Services will discuss the concerns with the referrer, decide whether to commence a Single Assessment and whether it is necessary to hold a Strategy Discussion and Section 47 Enquiry.

 Separate enquiries and investigations will be pursued in respect of both the victim and the child/young person alleged to have displayed problematic or harmful sexual behaviour Consideration should always be given to the need for separate social workers to be allocated to the victim and to the child / young person who has displayed harmful sexual behaviour, even if they live in the same household, to ensure that both are supported through the process of the enquiry and that, in relation to both children, their needs are fully assessed.

 It should be recognised that disclosure of problematic or harmful sexual behaviour can be extremely distressing for parents and carers.
 The child / young person and their family should always be advised of their right to seek legal advice and be supported through the process.
 It is important to highlight that children’s disclosures can change over time and may occur over a long period of time.

 The police, when made aware of a case involving the allegation of a child/young person displaying problematic or harmful sexual behaviour, will always consult with Children's Social Care Services to ensure that there is an assessment of the victim's needs and that in all cases, there is an assessment of the child / young person alleged to have displayed harmful sexual behaviour.
 Each child should be referred to the Children's Social Care Services area covering their home address.

-Note Schools should follow the statutory guidance: Keeping Children Safe in Education, which came into force on 3rd September 2018.
+Note Schools should follow the statutory guidance: Keeping Children Safe in Education.

 6. Strategy Discussion